10.2 Binary Search Insertion Point¶

 Question 2: When the array does not contain target, what is the insertion point index?

-Further consider the binary search process: When nums[m] < target, \(i\) moves, which means pointer \(i\) is approaching elements greater than or equal to target.
+To analyze this further, consider the binary search process: when nums[m] < target, \(i\) moves, meaning that pointer \(i\) is approaching elements greater than or equal to target.
 Similarly, pointer \(j\) is always approaching elements less than or equal to target.

-Therefore, when the binary search ends, we must have: \(i\) points to the first element greater than target, and \(j\) points to the first element less than target.
-It's easy to see that when the array does not contain target, the insertion index is \(i\).
+Therefore, when the binary search ends, \(i\) must point to the first element greater than target, and \(j\) must point to the first element less than target.
+It follows that when the array does not contain target, the insertion index is \(i\).
 The code is shown below:

 def binary_search_insertion_simple(nums: list[int], target: int) -> int: